 Get a free Life Insurance quote from 20+ Canadian insurers

 As you age, you start to think more about your legacy and protecting your family’s financial security.
 You want to leave things in order for the ones you love after you’re gone, but you’re concerned you won’t be accepted for full life insurance because of your age.
-We’ve asked Chantal Marr of LSM Insurance to share with us her knowledge about this topic.
-Chantal is a licensed life insurance broker who regularly contributes to such Canadian publications as Money Sense and the Toronto Star.
+We’ve asked Lorne Marr of LSM Insurance to share with us his knowledge about this topic.
+Lorne is a licensed life insurance broker who regularly contributes to such Canadian publications as Money Sense and the Toronto Star.

 Life Insurance for Seniors – Useful to Know

 1. You’re entitled to go fishing (for eligibility requirements): A traditional fully underwritten whole life or universal life policy gives you coverage for life, pays out the insurance benefit upon your death and includes an investment component of accumulated cash value.
 Whether you are eligible depends on an initial screening process that considers factors like health, age, gender and history of prior claims.
 If you are unsure if you qualify, find out what information is needed by submitting a preliminary inquiry at a few insurance agencies.

 2. You may not be a sure thing (for credit or loan life insurance): Personal loan and line of credit insurance programs offer life protection for the insured balance of your loan or credit line.
 However, many creditor life insurance policies cut you off at 65 (i.e. you may not be able to get this kind of insurance at 65 or over—and even if you do get it, coverage may cease when you’re around 75).
 Find out if there are age limits attached to your credit insurance.